cqse/teamscale-jacoco-agent/README.md

 ### Contributing

-* Create a GitHub issue for changes
+* Create a JIRA issue for changes
 * Use pull requests.
 Complete the "Definition of Done" for every pull request.
 * There's a Teamscale project, please fix all findings before submitting your pull request for review.
 The Teamscale coding guidelines and Definition of Done apply as far as possible with the available tooling.